andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * Document/briefly describe all functions (both exported and internal) in documentation.md inside docsfordevelopers.
 Big picture, i.e. what function does and how it's called is enough.
 More detailed explanations should be in each function.
 Basically anything a new person working on this package needs to know to quickly pick up on things.

-* Example 2 in vignette G does not look right, some arrows don't start/end at boxes.

 ******
 # Less Important/Later